perlun/perlun.eu.org/_i18n/en/_posts/2018-06-28-jruby-memory-leak-in-production.md

 ```

 Unfortunately though, dumping the heap using the method above took ages.
-`jcmd 66135 GC.heap_dump macos-heapdump` was ages faster.
+`jcmd 66135 GC.heap_dump macos-heapdump` was a lot faster.

-The overview I got in Eclipse MAT was unfortunately rather different this
+The overview I got in Eclipse MAT was surprisingly rather different this
 time; I was running it with a different JRuby and Java version, which may
 have effected the outcome.
 (The customer environment is running on an
 older 1.7 JRuby with Java 8.)